Header image

 Biography

-Peter Clark is the Maintenance & Engineering Manager at Newlands Closure Project.
-He has worked in the industry for 22 years, starting out as a diesel fitter, progressing to Supervisor, Superintendent & Manager.
+Danny Chrzanowski is the Maintenance Superintendent at Newlands Closure Project.
+He has worked in the industry for 30 years, starting out as a diesel fitter, progressing to Supervisor & Maintenance Superintendent.
 He is passionate about all aspects of maintenance being conducted safely and efficiently; ensuring everyone leaves work in the same state that they arrived.
-Peter has instilled a culture of encouraging both supervisors and tradespeople to be innovative and promote thinking outside of the box; resulting in new ideas and exploring better ways to conduct activities.
+Danny has instilled a culture of encouraging both supervisors and tradespeople to be innovative and promote thinking outside of the box, resulting in new ideas and exploring better ways to conduct activities.

 Agenda Item Image